November 26, 2018

 At about 10:15AM I leaned to the right in my seat and I could see a doe lying in the snow across the creek on the opposing mountain side and facing me at about 250 yards.
 She was hidden in my normal sitting position by some trees.
 I watched her off and on for about 30 minutes and by 10:55AM she was gone.

 The rain slowed down to a steady drizzle.
 I scanned the other mountain side for about 10 minutes until I spotted 2 deer to the right of the stand of hemlocks and just above where the doe was lying.
 It took about another 5 minutes until I could see that one of the deer was a buck.
 They were about 270 yards away and were very slowly making their way to the right and slightly down slope.
 The doe seemed to follow the buck while staying 10 to 20 yards behind.
 I never had a clear shot at the buck because most of his body was constantly was behind trees as he moved.
 After another 10 minutes the buck was in clear sight at about 225 yards and was facing me down-hill with his head down while scraping the snow away with his front hoof while foraging for food.
 I turned up my Leopold Vari-X II 3-9x scope to 9 power.
-I took aim with my elbow resting on my thigh for additional support, but could not keep the sight steady enough at that distance while sitting in my tree chair.
+I took aim with my elbow resting on my thigh for additional support, but could not keep the sight steady enough to make a good shot at that distance while sitting in my tree chair.
 Despite that, it was not a good shot to take since I still did not have a clear view of his vitals.
 The buck kept slowly moving in and out of view.
-I got off my seat and moved behind the tree and kneeled down on the ground while placing my gun on the seat back rail and against the tree.
+I got off my seat and moved behind the tree and knelt down on the ground while placing my gun on the seat back rail and against the tree.
 This was much steadier position for a shot.
 The buck kept slowly moving to my right and continued to appear in and out of view behind trees.
 At times I could only see his hind quarters.
 At other times I could only see his head.
 It was now about 11:45AM and I followed him with my scope for another 8 minutes as he went in and out of view.
 I have been watching this buck for over 45 minutes and he only traveled 90 yards with no good opportunities for me to take a shot.
 The buck was only 15 yards away from disappearing into the thicker forest to the right.

 I meditated for a few moments and was thankful for a clean and quick kill.
 I then took a few photos and short video and then dressed the deer.
-I secured him onto the plastic sled and began the journey back toward my shooting spot where my other equipment are still located.
+I secured him onto the plastic sled and began the journey back toward my shooting spot where my other equipment was still located.
 He was soaking wet from the rain and dressed out at about 160 pounds.
 On the journey back, I was on my hands and knees pulling him across the Forbidden Creek and up that slope, and up two other steep areas.
 There were many fallen trees that I had to traverse in the clear-cut area and I finally got him near my shooting spot on a logging trail at about 2:45PM.
 I shuttled my gun and gear about 40 yards a head and would return to drag the deer to that point and beyond another 40 yards.
 The snow made it easier to pull, but it was still an effort dragging him to the road where I was dropped off earlier in the morning.
 I got to the road at about 3:55PM and waited about an hour for Joe to bring the truck and help load the deer on the hitch rack.

 Although my high shot hitting the spine resulted in a clean kill with no loss of meat, it was not where I was expecting the bullet to enter.
 I learned that at 200 yards my bullet will hit the target where I am aiming.
 I plan on taking my gun to longer target distances to see how it performs.